The digital vortex is accelerating, but companies don’t have a clear plan how to move forward

 IMD’s 2021 Digital Vortex Report reveals that 90% of executives across 14 industries surveyed are moving closer to the center of the vortex, where the velocity and magnitude of change is the highest.
 The report shows that we have hit a saturation point where major or transformative digital disruption is impacting all sectors, irrespective of size or location.

 But there is a growing gap between knowing and doing and among different echelons of executives.
-When the first Digital Vortex Report came out in 2015, executives were still debating whether they should move forward with digital transformation; today, this is no longer question.
+When the first Digital Vortex Report came out in 2015, executives were still debating whether they should move forward with digital transformation; today, this is no longer a question.
 The issue facing organizations is how should they move forward.

 While it’s clear that companies have embraced digital strategies, the report shows that there is a big disconnect when it comes to formulating a cohesive, company-wide plan.
 More than 90% of respondents believed that digital disruption was a CxO-level concern, but 39% also stated that their organizations were not responding appropriately.